* ADM offers A$12.20/shr vs prior bid at A$11.75/shr

 GrainCorp is the last available independent asset of scale in Australia, the world’s second-largest wheat exporter and an attractive market due to stable policies and good links to Asia.

-ADM, which is looking to increase its geographical spread, upped its offer by 3.8 percent from A$11.75 per share to A$12.20 per share in cash -- a 40 percent premium to GrainCorp’s share price at the time of the initial offer.
+ADM, which is looking to increase its geographical spread, upped its offer by 3.8 percent from A$11.75 per share to A$12.20 per share in cash -- a more than 40 percent premium to GrainCorp’s share price at the time of the initial offer.

 GrainCorp operates seven of the eight bulk grain elevators in eastern Australia, handling as much as 60 percent of the region’s wheat, barley, canola, chickpea and sorghum crops.